Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

-In the following Section \ref{subsec:simulation_modes}, we use a simulated asteroseismic time-series of a solar-like oscillator to illustrate that we can accurately model p-modes using \texttt{mtNUFFT}, significantly better than LS.
-We then validate these enhancements by applying \texttt{mtNUFFT} to the Kepler-91 light curve in Section \ref{sec:age}.
-We discuss how this leads to precise age estimates for Galactic archaeology studies, and improved models of stellar structure and evolution.
+In the following section, we use a simulated asteroseismic time-series of a solar-like oscillator to illustrate that we can accurately model p-modes using \texttt{mtNUFFT}, significantly better than LS.
+These p-modes can then inform the theory of stellar structure and evolution, and allow precise estimates of mass, radius, age, and other fundamental stellar properties.